jonnor/tinyQV/examples/hello_world/README.md

 ```

 The program should write "Hello World" on UART every few seconds, and toggle the GPIO pins.

 The UART is on GPIO0, with baudrate 115200.
+If you wire GPIO0 to pin 17 of the Pico, the above program will print the UART data.